-The in-betweens are all monitored for consistent quality, and any rejections mean more revisions until there is consistency across every in-between movement with the original work by the key animators who created the Genga.
+The in-betweens are all monitored for consistent quality.
+Any rejections mean more revisions until there is consistency across every in-between movement with the original work by the key animators who created the Genga.

 Shiage is simply the coloring stage.
 Each character and object will be created as cels, and it is now your job to color them accordingly.

-Essentially, thanks to a key development in animation software, you can cheat, and you don’t have to color in each individual cel time and time again.
+Essentially, thanks to a key development in animation software, you can cheat, and you don’t have to color in each individual cel repeatedly.

-Before this software was produced, you’d have had to have painted each individual cel by hand, all whilst making sure the colors were an exact match.
+Before this software was produced, you’d have had to have painted each individual cel by hand, all while making sure the colors were an exact match.

 Anime Production Terminology

-If you hope to work in anime in some form or another – at a specific stage of the process, or even throughout every stage – you’ll need to know some of the terminology that comes with it.
+If you hope to work in anime in some form or another – at a specific stage of the process or even throughout every stage – you’ll need to know some of the terminologies that come with it.